 Pause.
 Breathe.
-Ask yourself: if I had all the time in the world.. money… resources… I would take a nap.
-Do some yoga.
-Start my book.
+Ask yourself: if I had all the time in the world.. money… resources… would I take a nap?
+Do some yoga or start my book?

 Then, look at what you’ve got.
 And maybe, mama, just maybe, you will discover that you have all you need to get the results you truly want today.

-Me, I’m going to be working on creating a Teacher Training booklet I can hand out this month, and not teaching the Mom + Baby class.
+Me, I’m going to be working on creating a Teacher Training booklet I can hand out this month, and I will not teach the Mom + Baby classes.
 If I had all the time in the world, I would do both.
-But I have to choose one at this time in order to get the results I want.
+But I have to choose one, at this time, in order to get the results I want.
 I will miss YOU, which I know will make it all the sweeter when I return.